gwmatthews/wanikani-flashcards/README.md

 ## How to use

 - Copy .csv files to wanikani-flashcards directory and then run `make` which runs through each new csv file and generates a pdf sheet with 15 flashcards per page.
-- You can also run it for an individual .csv file with `./makecards.sh filename.csv`
+- To compile cards from an individual .csv you can also run the script manually with `./makecards.sh filename.csv`
-- For a4 paper change the line `\documentclass[letterpaper]{article}` to `\documentclass[a4paper]{article}` in each the files `templates/cards` and `templates/remix`.
-You may get more complaints about overfull boxes, but that shouldn't matter besides making things a little slower to build.
+- For a4 paper change the line `\documentclass[letterpaper]{article}` to `\documentclass[a4paper]{article}` in the files `templates/cards` and `templates/remix`.
+You may get complaints about overfull boxes if you do this, but that shouldn't matter besides making things a little slower to build.

 ## Bug reports and contributions